pemistahl/lingua-py/README.md

 compiled Python bindings to the native
 [Rust implementation](https://github.com/pemistahl/lingua-rs) of *Lingua*.
-This decision has led to both quick performance and a small memory footprint of less than 1 GB.
+This decision has led to both quick performance and a small memory footprint.
 The pure Python implementation is still available in a [separate branch](https://github.com/pemistahl/lingua-py/tree/pure-python-impl) in this repository and will be kept up-to-date in subsequent 1.* releases.
 There are environments that do not support native Python extensions such as